awslabs/aws-iot-device-client/README.md

 The information stored in the runtime config file **created by Fleet Provisioning feature**:
 * Thing Name: Name of the newly provisioned thing
 * Certificate: Path of the newly created certificate file
-* Private Key: Path of the newly created private key file
+* Private Key: Path of the newly created or device private key file
 * FP Status: A boolean value stating if the Fleet Provision process was completed earlier.

 The runtime-config file is stored on your device at ```~/.aws-iot-device-client/aws-iot-device-client-runtime.conf```.